Library Association of Ireland

 The Library Association of Ireland (LAI) (Cumann Leabharlann na hÉireann) is a professional body representing librarians in the Republic of Ireland.
 It was founded in 1928.

 Objectives

 The Association works to develop high standards of librarianship and library information services in Ireland, and increase co-operation between libraries.
 It also represents the interests of its members in dealings with local governments and the Government of Ireland.

-The Association provides conferences, courses, examinations and certifications in library science to its members. giving recognition to degrees, diplomas or other professional qualifications in librarianship, and by conducting courses of study, setting examinations to test the proficiency of candidates, and issuing diplomas.
+The Association provides conferences, courses, examinations and certifications in library science to its members; giving recognition to degrees, diplomas or other professional qualifications in librarianship; it has also conducted courses of study, set examinations to test the proficiency of candidates, and issued diplomas.

+The LAI is a Company Limited by Guarantee and operates under Part 18 of the Companies Act 2014.
+The current constitution of the Association was adopted in 2021; a Working Group was convened in 2023 to examine the Constitution and Rules.

 Membership

 The Association has personal and institutional memberships.
-Personal members include professionals, para-professionals, international, students, and fraternal.
-Institutional members include libraries, library schools, corporate and government bodies, and institutions or societies.
+Personal members include professionals and para-professionals in Ireland and abroad, students, and supporters of the library sector.
+Institutional members include libraries, library schools, corporate and government bodies, institutions and societies.

-There is also the Honorary Life Membership and Honorary Fellowship of the Association, for those who have made significant contributions to the library profession and or to the Library Association of Ireland.
+There is also the Honorary Life Membership and Honorary Fellowship of the Association, for those who have made significant contributions to the library profession and/or to the Library Association of Ireland.

+Governance and groups

+With no paid staff or secretariat, the operations of the association are divided among committees of volunteers, which are divided into thematic groups, as outlined below.

+Management

+The association's ultimate governing forum is its annual general meeting.
+Strategy and policy are in the hands of the association's council, while day-to-day finance and administration is handled by a management committee.
+As of 2024, the Association's president is Eileen Morrissey, who is County Librarian, Wexford County Council.
+The association has no paid staff, but events are organised by workgroups and there is a communications team.